K. Ali Kutty Musliyar

-K. Ali Kutty (born 1945), title Musliyar, is an Islamic scholar from Kerala, southern India.
-He currently serves as General Secretary, Samastha Kerala Jamiyyathul Ulama, the body of Sunni-Shafi'i scholars in northern Kerala.
+K. Ali Kutty Musliyar (born 1945) is an Indian Islamic scholar from Kerala.
+As of 2022, he was General Secretary, Samastha Kerala Jamiyyathul Ulama (EK Samastha), the body of Sunni Shafi'i scholars in northern Kerala.

-He also serves as Principal, Jami'ya Nooriya Arabic College, Perinthalmanna (2003–present) and President, Ponnani Maunathul Islam Arabic College.
+As of 2014 he was Principal, Jami'ya Nooriya Arabic College, Perinthalmanna (2003–present) and President, Ponnani Maunathul Islam Arabic College.

 Life and career

-K. Ali Kutty was born in 1945.
-He completed his Post Graduate degree in Islamic Studies from Jami'ya Nooriya Arabic College, Perinthalmanna in 1968 (Moulavi Fazil Faizi).
+Ali Kutty Musliyar was born in 1945.
+He completed his post-graduate degree in Islamic Studies from Jami'ya Nooriya Arabic College, Perinthalmanna in 1968 (Moulavi Fazil Faizi).

-The musliyar was appointed as the qadi of the village of Thirurkad at the age of twenty (1965).
+He was appointed qadi of the village of Thirurkad in 1965.

 Career

-In 1970, K. Ali Kutty Musliyar was chosen as Perintalmanna Taluk General Secretary, Samastha Kerala Jamiyyathul Ulama and in 1976 as Malappuram District Joint Secretary of the Samastha.
-In 1986 he was inducted to the mushavara of the Samastha and in 1991 he was chosen as the General Secretary, Sunni Yuvajana Sangham (S. Y. S.).
-In 1979 the Musliyar started teaching at Jami'ya Nooriya (Arabic Literature till 1991 and the Fiqh from 1991) and was appointed as the Principal in 2003.
+In 1970, Ali Kutty Musliyar became the Perintalmanna Taluk General Secretary, Samastha Kerala Jamiyyathul Ulama and in 1976 Malappuram District Joint Secretary of the Samastha.
+In 1986 he was inducted to the mushavara of the Samastha and in 1991 he became General Secretary, Sunni Yuvajana Sangham (SYS).
+In 1979 he started teaching at Jami'ya Nooriya (Arabic Literature till 1991 and the Fiqh from 1991) and was appointed as the Principal in 2003.

-Musliyar currently serves as the General Secretary, Samastha Kerala Jamiyyathul Ulama.
+As of 2022 he was the General Secretary, Samastha Kerala Jem-iyyathul Ulama.